catseye/The-Dossier/article/Text Adventures of Note.md

 An interesting game, although parts are probably borderline politically incorrect at this point in history (but really, the same can be said for the original *Get Smart*.)
+As text adventures go, it's not fantastic, but it's alright.
+It's reminiscent of Scott Adams' adventures a bit.

-So far, I've gotten about half the possible points.
+To date, I've gotten about half the possible points.
 I either can't remember, or never figured out, how to get the wood without getting bitten by the spider.
 I can deal with the viper and the alligator, but am not clear on the purpose behind either.
 No idea what the foul-smelling stuff or the wild dog is for...

-**Why you should play it**: Well, it's not a fantastic game, but it's alright.
-It's reminiscent of Scott Adams' adventures a bit.

 ### Cranston Manor